jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 #### Level 2: Repeatable
 > The organization has developed and applied data management practices that can be repeated across projects or teams.
 However, these practices may not yet be uniformly enforced or optimized.

 One example is a medium-sized enterprise where certain departments have established successful data management routines that are recognized and beginning to be adopted by other parts of the organization.
-To adance to the next maturity level, companies should formalize data management practices into documented policies and procedures, ensuring consistency across the organization.
+To advance to the next maturity level, companies should formalize data management practices into documented policies and procedures, ensuring consistency across the organization.

 #### Level 3: Defined
 > Data management processes are documented, standardized, and integrated into daily operations across the organization.
 There's a clear understanding of roles and responsibilities related to data management.